ayuthmang/LEMP-docker-codeigniter-starter-kit/readme.md

 # LEMP docker starter integrated with Codeigniter

+Quick learning, deubgging, playing with Codeigniter just one line of command.

 # Prerequisite

 Windows requires 64bit Windows 10 Pro with Hyper-V available.
 Please see What to know before you install for a full list of prerequisites.